 IRS Employer I.D.
-Number: 65-01 01947
+Number: 65-0101947

 AAA Board Chair

-I certify that the above information Name: Lisa Chin Date: Oct 17, 2024 n is complete and correct to the best of my knowledge.
-Signature:
+I certify that the above information is complete and correct to the best of my knowledge.

+Name: Lisa Chin Signature: Lisa Chin

+Date: Oct 20, 2023

 AVAILABILITY OF DOCUMENTS

 The Alliance for Aging, Inc. HEREBY GIVES FULL ASSURANCE that the following documents are current and maintained in the administrative office of the AAA and will be filed in such a manner as to ensure ready access for inspection by DOEA or its designee(s) at any time.
 The AAA further understands that these documents are subject to review during monitoring by DOEA.